hassanajulo/hassanajulo.github.io/content/authors/admin/_index.md

 ## About Me

 Hassan Ajulo is a 2nd year MPhil candidate in the College of Medicine and Dentistry at James Cook University.
-Her research interests include spatial statistics, Bayesian statistics, and machine learning, with applications in epidemiology and biology.
+His research interests include spatial statistics, Bayesian statistics, and machine learning, with applications in epidemiology and biology.